be0vlk/owlculus/README.md

 - **Enhanced Plugin Library**: More OSINT tools and custom integrations
 - **LLM Integration**: AI-powered analysis and insights
-- **Advanced Analytics**: Cross-case patterns and timeline analysis
+- **Advanced Analytics**: Cross-case patterns and timeline analysis, charts, etc.
 - **API Enhancements**: Webhook support and third-party integrations
 - **Cloud Deployment**: Native support for AWS, GCP, and Azure
 - **Python SDK**: Making it even easier to integrate Owlculus into your flow